nus-cs2113-AY2324S2/ip/README.md

 Adds a task of type event to the task list.

-Format: todo TASK_NAME /from START_TIME /to END_TIME
+Format: event TASK_NAME /from START_TIME /to END_TIME

 Example:
 >event project meeting /from Mon 2pm /to 4pm